-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 },

-Once the note is created, we will get back the note data and send it to the client as JSON using the
+Once the note is created, we’ll get back the note data and send it to the client as JSON using the

 reply function.

-For now, we just return the result, but once we build the views in the next section, we will be able to generate the HTML with the new note and add it dynamically on the client.
-Although this is not completely necessary and will depend on how you are going to handle your front-end logic, we are going to return an HTML block to simplify the logic on the client.
+For now, we just return the result, but once we build the views in the next section, we’ll be able to generate the HTML with the new note and add it dynamically on the client.
+Although this is not completely necessary and will depend on how you’re going to handle your front-end logic, we’re going to return an HTML block to simplify the logic on the client.

 Also, note that the date is being generated on the fly when we execute the function, using